Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/09/death-firefoxos-means-sensor-apis.md

 categories:
     - Programming
 tags:
-    - firefoxos
+    - FirefoxOS
-    - javascript
+    - JavaScript
-    - sensor
+    - Sensor
-    - typescript
+    - TypeScript
 ---

 Rather sadly, the FirefoxOS project got binned, which removed the momentum of the device sensor APIs that Mozilla was the big sponsor of.